 Description PIP Rank Bodily reaction - twisting leg, getting in/out of truck 1 Overexertion lifting heavy boxes Overexertion lifting heavy objects, not boxes 3 Bending, reaching or twisting 4 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \Box , Highest medical continues of claims = Δ are noted with these symbols, when available. the type $ost = \bigcirc$,
+Highest time-loss =, Highest medical contend with these symbols, when available.